 For more information or to be added to the foray e-mail list contact the director.

 The collections can be accessed digitally using the Pacific Northwest portal.

 If you are conducting a specific research project and need to see the collections themselves, they can be visited on the Boise State University campus.
 Please contact the director for directions and to be certain that the collection will be open.
 The herbarium does not have regular business hours, but can be accessed year-round with prior arrangements.

 Please note that the collections are not accessible to the general public unless a specific research objective needs the use of the collections.
 Questions on general plant identifications should be directed to the director before requesting to visit the collection or borrow specimens.

 Specimens are also available on loan to other herbaria.
 To request a loan, an e-mail from the borrowing institution must include what is to be borrowed, duration and purpose for the loan.
-Destructive sampling may be permitted, but a Destructive Sampling Request form must be completed prior to getting permission.
+Destructive sampling may be permitted, but a request must be made with justification prior to getting permission.

 The Snake River Plains herbarium has an active exchange program with the following herbaria: BRY, CIC, ID, IDS, MICH, MO, MONT, MONTU, MU, UTC, WIS, WS, and WTU.

 If you are interested in setting up an exchange program, or having a one-time exchange, please contact the director.